-Due to the proximity of the new multimodal bridge to the Oklahoma River and other features, including but not limited to trails, parks, lakes, the First Americans Museum, and the Riversport Adventures in the Boathouse District, stakeholder involvement and feedback was essential during preliminary trail design.
-Thus, an integral part of the Project development process has been the consistent continued discussion with key stakeholders to arrive at a "consensus built" multimodal bridge solution for the Oklahoma River crossing that not only meets the needs of each stakeholder, but also meshes with the financial abilities of the Project sponsors.
-The public involvement process will continue to partner with area residents to ensure the equity considerations are integrated into the Project design.
+Due to the proximity of the new multimodal bridge and the I-35 bridges to the Oklahoma River and other features, including but not limited to trails, parks, lakes, the First Americans Museum, and the Riversport Adventures in the Boathouse District, stakeholder involvement and feedback was essential during preliminary design.
+Thus, an integral part of the project development process has been the consistent continued discussion with key stakeholders to arrive at a "consensus built" bridge solution for the Oklahoma River crossing that not only meets the needs of each stakeholder but also meshes with the financial abilities of the project sponsors.